soundsiddhu/saundarya/README.md

 Type Casting: 'Age' is explicitly converted to an integer format to ensure mathematical consistency.

 3. Descriptive Statistics:
-We calculate five key metrics for the Age, AnnualIncome, and SpendingScore columns:
+We calculate five key metrics for the Age, Annual Income, and Spending Score columns:

 Mean: The average value of the data.